-Thank you for choosing the Joint Replacement Program to help restore you to a higher quality of living with your new hip or knee joint.
+Thank you for choosing the Joint Replacement Program to help restore you to a higher quality of living with your new hip.
 The surgery aims to relieve pain, restore your independence, and return you to work and other daily activities.